FOR IMMEDIATE RELEASE

 is set to launch at We The Curious, Bristol

 In celebration of the 50th anniversary of the Apollo 11 Moon landing, a brand new specially created 3D Planetarium show In The Steps of Apollo: from the first moon landing to the Universe beyond… is being launched at We The Curious.
 This unique new music show exploring the lunar landing and its ongoing legacy will première on Saturday 20th July, 50 years to the day after Neil Armstrong first stepped onto the surface of the moon.
-Following the première, the show will be distributed to planetaria across the UK.
+Following the première, it will be shown at planetaria across the UK, Europe and the world.

-Sound World and the Planetarium team at We The Curious have created a captivating show combining the best contemporary classical music (specially commissioned from five leading composers) and stunning, bespoke 3D visuals.
+The brainchild of Julian Leeks (Bristol based composer and director of music charity Sound World) the show was developed by Sound World and the planetarium team at We The Curious.
+The result is a captivating show combining the best contemporary classical music (specially commissioned from five leading composers) and stunning, bespoke 3D visuals.
 Five astronomical journeys will take the audience from the observations of ancient stargazers, through the excitement of the 1969 mission to the farthest reaches of the Universe; revealing the beauty of the cosmos and our place within it.

 Anna Henley, Planetarium Developer at We The Curious said: